top of page

 Weddings are a natural for video recording, and having a professional record of your amazing reunion of family and friends should be on top of your list.

-Grandma's emotional moment at granddaughter's wedding
+Grandma's emotional moment at her granddaughter's wedding

 New York Yacht Wedding Highlights